GET STARTED | Get Your Fair Cash Offer Today

 Local Cash Home Buyers

-Rochester’s housing stock runs the full spectrum: the prewar two-families and Victorians in Corn Hill and the 19th Ward.
-The postwar Cape Cods and ranches in Greece and Gates.
+Rochester’s housing stock runs the full spectrum: older two-families and Victorians in Corn Hill and the 19th Ward.
+Cape Cods and ranches in Greece and Gates.
 The 1880s–1910s singles in the Susan B. Anthony District.
 The Irondequoit split-levels.
-The Park Avenue corridor prewar stucco and clapboard.
+The Park Avenue corridor stucco and clapboard homes.
 The Penfield and Pittsford colonials.
 We assess every property in person — no remote offers, no Zillow estimates.

 One thing every Rochester seller needs to know: the City of Rochester requires a Point of Sale (POS) inspection before any residential property can be transferred on the open market.
 Properties with violations can’t clear a traditional buyer’s lender approval.
 NCB buys with open POS violations.
 You repair nothing.
 We handle BICS compliance after closing.
 Call (585) 332-7005 — you’re talking to someone who knows Monroe County and makes the drive.